Federal government of the United States: Budget

 The budget document often begins with the president's proposal to Congress recommending funding levels for the next fiscal year, beginning October 1 and ending on September 30 of the year following.
 The fiscal year refers to the year in which it ends.

 For fiscal year (FY) 2018, the federal government spent $4.11 trillion.
-Spending equalled 20.3% of gross domestic product (GDP), equal to the 50-year average.
+Spending equaled 20.3% of gross domestic product (GDP), equal to the 50-year average.
 The deficit equaled $779 billion, 3.8 percent of GDP.
 Tax revenue amounted to $3.33 trillion, with receipt categories including individual income taxes ($1,684B or 51%), Social Security/Social Insurance taxes ($1,171B or 35%), and corporate taxes ($205B or 6%).

+Employees

+The United States federal government had about 2,260,000 civilian employees in FY2023, with about 160,000 of those in the District of Columbia (not counting the United States Postal Service).

 Elections and voting

 Suffrage, known as the ability to vote, has changed significantly over time.
 In the early years of the United States, voting was considered a matter for state governments, and was commonly restricted to white men who owned land.
 Direct elections were mostly held only for the U.S. House of Representatives and state legislatures, although what specific bodies were elected by the electorate varied from state to state.
 Under this original system, both senators representing each state in the U.S. Senate were chosen by a majority vote of the state legislature.
 Since the ratification of the Seventeenth Amendment in 1913, members of both houses of Congress have been directly elected.
 Today, U.S. citizens have almost universal suffrage under equal protection of the laws from the age of 18, regardless of race, gender, or wealth.
 The only significant exception to this is the disenfranchisement of convicted felons, and in some states former felons as well.

 Under the U.S. Constitution, the representation of U.S. territories and the federal district of District of Columbia in Congress is limited: while residents of the District of Columbia are subject to federal laws and federal taxes, their only congressional representative is a non-voting delegate; however, they have participated in presidential elections since March 29, 1961.

 Residents of Puerto Rico other than federal employees do not pay federal personal income taxes on income that has its source in Puerto Rico, and do not pay most federal excise taxes (for example, the federal gasoline tax); however, Puerto Ricans pay all other federal taxes, including the federal payroll taxes that fund Social Security and Medicare; the FUTA tax; and business, gift, and estate taxes.
 Puerto Rico is represented in the Congress by a nonvoting Resident Commissioner, a nonvoting delegate.